Holiday party inspo: 12 Celebrity hairdos to inspire your festive-ready look

 The perfect example of a minimum effort/maximum effect hairstyle, Alexa's ‘do may be described as ‘Right Royal Wedding Hair', but it's still perfect for your office Christmas party.

-Keke Palmer has us feeling the ‘60s hair nostalgia we couldn't have anticipated.
-Start by straightening the hair so that it is all uniform, but at the very ends, kink the flat iron upwards to create that classic '60s turn-up in the hair.
+Keke Palmer makes a strong case for the ‘60s hair revival with this easy look.
+Start by straightening the hair, then kinking the flat iron upwards at the very ends to create that classic '60s turn-up.
 Then, create your side part (the deeper the better).
 Add volume by gently teasing at the crown of the head, and smooth the top layer over.
 Finally, secure your sparkly jewelled barrette to complete the look.

 Rosie Huntington Whitley's sleek low bun

 To elevate any outfit, opt for Rosie Huntington Whiteley's sleek low bun.
 Start with a middle part, then smooth the hair down to the nape of the neck and secure with a hair elastic.
-At this point, instead of twisting the hair into a regular bun, backcomb the length of the hair lightly and smooth over the top layers, then pull the hair through a hair elastic as if tying a ponytail but stop halfway through.
+At this point, instead of twisting the hair into a regular bun, backcomb the length of the hair lightly and smooth over the top layers.
+Then, pull the hair through a hair elastic as if tying a ponytail, but stop halfway through.
 This way, you'll have a loop, which you can then adjust until it is shaped as you desire it.
-To finish the look, take the remaining tail of hair left out of the loop and wrap it around the base of the loop to conceal the hair elastic and pin it all in place.
+To finish the look, take the remaining tail of hair left out of the loop and wrap it around the base of the loop to conceal the hair elastic.
+Finish up by pinning it all in place.

 Hailey Beiber's polished ponytail

 Embody Old Hollywood glamour like Hailey Beiber with a super-high, super-polished pony.
-Start by curling all the hair under at the ends to make it all cohesive, then pull all the hair into a high ponytail.
-Before securing the elastic, use a fine-toothed comb to smoothen the hair and hairspray to flatten flyaways.
-When all sleek and shiny, secure the ponytail with a hair elastic.
-An optional step is to then wrap a small section of hair around the base of the ponytail to conceal the hair elastic.
+Start by curling your hair under at the ends to shape them, then pull your hair into a high ponytail.
+Before securing the elastic, use a fine-toothed comb and hairspray to smooth your hair and flatten flyaways.
+When your pony is all sleek and shiny, secure the ponytail with a hair elastic.
+Then, wrap a small section of hair around the base of the ponytail to conceal the hair elastic.